lermchair/cyberfrog/README.md

   - `nonce`: last used nonce
     Unique constraint on `public_key` and `nonce`

-- Cyberfrogs table:
-  - `id`: the public key of the Frog, can be the primary key

 ## Questions

 - What is the easiest/fastest way to save public keys during setup?
 Maybe put everything in a JSON file and then just do a bulk insert